 Current Museum Exhibit

 The museum is located at 24 North 300 West.
 The entrance is on the west side.
+Hours are Tuesday through Friday from 11 a.m. to 6 .m. and Saturday from 1 to 5 p.m.
 Admission is free.
-Hours are Tuesday through Friday from 11 a.m. to 6 .m. and Saturday from 1 to 5 p.m.
-For additional information, please phone (435) 226-1439 or visit www.brighamcitymuseum.org.
+For further information, please phone (435) 226-1439 or visit www.brighamcitymuseum.org.

 The Brigham City Museum is an art and history facility in Box Elder County that opened in 1970.
 Exhibitions include at least one national traveling show a year as well as a variety of temporary art and history exhibitions of four to eight weeks each.
 The museum’s dedicated history section includes activities for children.
 Guided group tours are available with two-weeks’ notice.
 The facility is a department of Brigham City Corporation.